 The MCAS Growth Distribution report, shown in Figure 3-3, presents the distribution of students by student growth percentile band across years.
-For each year, the report also shows the median student growth percentile and the percentage of students scoring Proficient or Higher (or, for 2018, Meeting or Exceeding Expectations).
+For each year, the report also shows the median student growth percentile and the percentage of students scoring Proficient or Higher (or, for 2019, Meeting or Exceeding Expectations).
 Teachers, schools, and districts use this report to monitor student growth from year to year.
 As in the report above, all demographic filters can be applied to examine results within student groups.

 Figure 3-2.
-2018 Next-Generation MCAS: School Results by Standards Report
+Example of School Results by Standards Report-Mathematics, Grade 7